kean/DFImageManager/README.md

 ##### Displaying
 - Use UI components and UIKit categories
+- Automatically manage requests priorities

 ##### Advanced
 - Customize different parts of the framework using dependency injection
-- Add custom image decoders
 - Compose image tasks using `DFCompositeImageTask`.
 You might use it to show a low-resolution placeholder first and swap to a higher-res one when it is loaded.
 Or implement custom [revalidation policies](https://github.com/kean/DFImageManager/wiki/Advanced-Image-Caching-Guide#custom-revalidation-using-dfcompositeimagetask)
 - Create custom image managers
 - [Compose image managers](https://github.com/kean/DFImageManager/wiki/Extending-Image-Manager-Guide#using-dfcompositeimagemanager) into a tree of responsibility